COVID19Tracking/covid-tracking/README.md

 ## Installation

-- To install the fork of urlwatch: `pip install git+https://github.com/COVID19Tracking/urlwatch.git -r https://raw.githubusercontent.com/COVID19Tracking/urlwatch/master/requirements-dev.txt`
+- To install the fork of urlwatch: `pip install git+https://github.com/COVID19Tracking/urlwatch.git`
   - You also need the tesseract-ocr package, for which you can find the installation instructions [here](https://tesseract-ocr.github.io/tessdoc/Home.html)
 - For development, you can also check out the `COVID19Tracking/urlwatch` repository and deploy from your local copy with `pip3 install .`